glanyx/leegionbot-v2/README.md

 LeegionBot is hosted on an ECS Fargate service, with database hosted through AWS RDS.

 ## Usage
-Commands can be found by typing !help.
+Commands can be found by typing `!help`.

 Users can contact the moderation team by DMing the bot directly.